 Absolutely!
 That is the idea!
 You can purchase a large tree to allow several family members to be together, or we can help you to create an 'alcove' of trees where families can be buried beside one another.
 The choice is personal and there is no wrong answer.

-What can I do on my lot?
+What can I do on my burial plot?
 Can I build a wall?
 Can I erect a fence?
 Can I place a bench?
 Can I put a hanging swing on my tree?

 We provide you with all rules and regulations, they are simple, but important.
 Life Forest strives to be and grow into a natural living forest.
-For the enjoyment of all we do not allow items such as garden gnomes, etc. I do not think building a wall or a fence would fit well in a natural forest, however, placing a bench is a reasonable request as it allows a place to reflect.
+For the enjoyment of all we do not allow items such as garden gnomes, etc. Building a wall or a fence would not fit well in a natural forest.
 We strive to be reasonable, however, we also ensure that we adhere to the mission of creating a natural sacred space that all can enjoy.

-Is the deeded lot a government deed or a private issued deed?
+Is the deeded lot a government deed or a privately issued deed?

 Is there a yearly maintenance fee?

-How many years will you be guaranteeing the management and maintainence of the land?
+How many years will you be guaranteeing the management and maintenance of the land?

-So we are 'growing' the forest in approximate 1 acre sections.
-We are focusing on each of these sections, ensuring their success prior to moving onto the next section.
+We are growing the forest in approximately 1-acre sections.
+We are focusing on each of these sections, ensuring their success prior to moving on to the next section.
 Once we are certain that the burial area has grown successfully and all of the trees are thriving - then we will move into the next burial phase area.
 We are not aiming for this to be grown into a groomed English Garden style space.
 We are aiming for a natural forest.
-We have a Trails Commission who takes on all future maintenance of ensuring that the burial trees are always accessible and that invasive species do not move in.
-The Trails Commision is run and managed by graduate students of environmental studies.
-Others who have a passion to do so may also volunteer.
-Each term commitment is 5 years.